 Duty of Care: The duty which rests upon the College and every employee, volunteer and contractor to ensure that all reasonable steps are taken to ensure the safety of a child, young person or vulnerable adult in our care.
-Any person in charge of, or working with children, children or vulnerable adults, in any capacity is considered, both legally and morally, to owe them a duty of care.
+Any person in charge of, or working with young people, young people or vulnerable adults, in any capacity is considered, both legally and morally, to owe them a duty of care.